kapouer/express-cache-response-directive/README.md

 // Cache-Control: public, max-age=300
 ```

 - `max-age` implies public if none of private, no-cache, or no-store is defined, so you can define it alone.

-##### s-maxage:
+##### s-maxage

 ```js
 res.cacheControl({'s-maxage': 300});